osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 -runee: JavaSE-1.8
 {% endhighlight %}

+Note that your `runee` may be different if you chose to use a higher version of Java {: .note }

 As shown, the bndrun contains a `runrequires` statement that specifies a [capability](../FAQ/200-resolving.html#namespaces); i.e. the implementation for `quickstart`.
 However, no `runbundles` a currently listed; i.e. the actual bundles needed at runtime to create `quickstart`.

 The `runbundles` are automatically calculated for us via the process of [resolving](../FAQ/200-resolving.html).